-ABC Unite: Artist paints biblical scenes featuring African-Americans
+ABC Unite: Artist paints Biblical scenes featuring African-Americans

 The common thread in the 23-year-old's paintings is biblical themes featuring African Americans.

 "I grew up loving the masters, but there was a huge disconnect for me because I saw no one who looked like me," he said.
-"I choose to make it my life's purpose to add black bodies to that narrative, to push them to the forefront of those conversations and see them as a biblical images that we can respect as well."
+"I choose to make it my life's purpose to add Black bodies to that narrative, to push them to the forefront of those conversations and see them as a Biblical images that we can respect as well."

 One such painting depicts Christ being gun downed in the streets.
 Ballon created it two years ago, but now, with the current climate of racial tension in the country, it's received new praise.